Methotrexate-induced lung injury

 This topic review will review the pulmonary injury that may result from methotrexate use.
 Other side effects of methotrexate therapy and an approach to pulmonary toxicity associated with antineoplastic agents are discussed separately.
 (See "Major side effects of low-dose methotrexate" and "Hepatotoxicity associated with chronic low-dose methotrexate for nonmalignant disease" and "Pulmonary toxicity associated with systemic antineoplastic therapy: Clinical presentation, diagnosis, and treatment" and "Therapeutic use and toxicity of high-dose methotrexate", section on 'Overview of adverse effects' and "Use of methotrexate in the treatment of rheumatoid arthritis", section on 'Mechanism of action'.)

-Lung toxicity most often occurs after weeks to months of low-dose oral methotrexate therapy, but can occur following relatively short term use of intravenous or intrathecal high-dose administration [10,12-14].
+Lung toxicity most often occurs after weeks to months of low-dose oral methotrexate therapy (as is typically used for non-malignant disease), but can occur following relatively short term use of intravenous or intrathecal administration of higher doses [10,12-14].
 In a literature review of 123 cases of methotrexate pneumonitis, about one-half arose in patients receiving therapy for rheumatoid arthritis (range 2.5 to 15 mg weekly), about 20 percent arose during intensification/consolidation treatment for leukemia (doses approximately 20 to 80 mg weekly), and 8 percent were in patients treated for other malignancies (weekly doses ranging from 15 to 1400 mg) (table 1) .

 - Cooper JA Jr, White DA, Matthay RA.
 Drug-induced pulmonary disease.
 Part 1: Cytotoxic drugs.
 Am Rev Respir Dis 1986; 133:321.